muhob1207/questions_api/README.md

 1)clone this repository

-2)Open terminal and navigate to the "projects" directory of "questions_api" directory
+2)Open terminal and navigate to the "project" directory of "questions_api" directory

 3)Make sure you have docker in your system and it is open